 Among challenges to successful reproduction, overgrazing, destruction of nests by agricultural machinery, and steppe fires were ranked as most serious.
-For Mongolia and the Russian Federation - the countries holding the most significant breeding populations of the Eastern Great Bustard - a medium to high level of threat for all three of these factors has been reported, while for two key countries for breeding of the Western Great Bustard in Asia (Kazakhstan and the Islamic Republic of Iran) medium to high risks from two of these factors have been reported for each of them.
+Mongolia and Russian Federation - the countries holding the most significant breeding populations of the Eastern Great Bustard - report a medium to high level of threat for all three of these factors, while two key countries for breeding of the Western Great Bustard in Asia (Kazakhstan and the Islamic Republic of Iran) medium to high risks from two of these factors have been reported.

-Habitat destruction and degradation are ranked as pressing concerns across much of the Great Bustard's Asian range.
+Habitat destruction and degradation are ranked as pressing concerns across much of the Great Bustard's

+Asian range.
 This is reflected in contributors' accounts of threats emerging from increasing economic activity across the region.
 Climate change is broadly recognized as a threat; as is disturbance, though the sources and degree of disturbance vary widely by country.

 In written accounts, lack of human capacity and governmental support are described as major impediments to the Great Bustard's conservation.
-The failure of governments to reduce poaching and control free-roaming dogs is described.
+The failure of governments to reduce poaching and control free-roaming dogs are described.
 Contributors also note that infrastructure development is undertaken without consideration of the Great Bustard, and that a protected area important to the species was dissolved.